 Application Manager report

-For Michael Robin Crusoe <email@example.com> to become DD, upl., an
+Mark Hindley <email@example.com> to become DD, upl., an Application Manager has

-few questions if needed, and tries to build some trust that Michael Robin Crusoe
+asks a few questions if needed, and tries to build some trust that Mark Hindley

 should indeed be Debian Developer, uploading.

-The applicant will be notified once an Application Manager is assigned who will contact them.
+The applicant will be notified once an Application Manager is assigned, and the AM will contact them.

 requirement has been approved by Housekeeping Robot <firstname.lastname@example.org>